 U.S. medical devices and pharmaceuticalproducts have an excellent reputation and a strong market position in London.
 Best prospects are Health IT, as well as products and medications for an ageing population (dental consumables, screening and early diagnostic technologies, cardiovascular treatments, bone health, orthopedics, cancer treatments, dementia care,.) and various products/methods that help cut costs (minimally invasive surgical methods/products, preventive medicine, cheaper and more efficient screening and diagnostic technologies, etc.).

 Current market trend:

-There are three main drivers in Austria’s healthcare market: 1) the desire on the part of public healthcare payers to rein in spending without losing quality of care means that reducing waste and improving efficiency are increasingly important; 2) a high level of innovation in the sector, accompanied by increasing patient and physician awareness about options; and 3) an ageing population.
+There are three main drivers in London’s healthcare market: 1) the desire on the part of public healthcare payers to rein in spending without losing quality of care means that reducing waste and improving efficiency are increasingly important; 2) a high level of innovation in the sector, accompanied by increasing patient and physician awareness about options; and 3) an ageing population.
 In 2005, 16% of the population was over 65.
 In 2015, that number had risen to 18.5% and it is estimated that by 2030 24% of the population will be over 65.

-In the pharmaceutical sector, Austrian firms compete on the generics market and are successful in the sale of natural and homeopathic remedies.
+In the pharmaceutical sector, London firms compete on the generics market and are successful in the sale of natural and homeopathic remedies.
 Patented and innovative pharmaceuticals tend to be imported from the major multinational pharmaceutical companies.
 U.S. products have seen excellent success and are considered to be at the cutting edge of medical technology.
-The U.S. holds around 18% of the import market and the Austrian operations of U.S. companies (Baxter, Pfizer) are seen as local champions in the biotech sector.
+The U.S. holds around 18% of the import market and the London operations of U.S. companies (Baxter, Pfizer) are seen as local champions in the biotech sector.